 Awareness and acceptance of the use of personal information to customise content and advertising is high as well, though not at the levels of use of information to contact users by email and with more variability between countries.
-Here, the Irish respondents show either an average or lower-than-average level of awareness, and also an above-average level of acceptance.
-Interestingly, it appears that most CONSENT respondents, whilst accepting the customisation of content more than the customisation of advertising, they are generally more willing to consider commercial trade-off's in advertising than in the customisation of content.
+Here the UK respondents show a slight above-average level of both awareness and acceptance.
+Interestingly, it appears that most CONSENT respondents are accepting the customisation of advertising more than the customisation of content, and they are also generally more willing to consider commercial trade-off's in advertising than in the customisation of content.
 This may relate to the comparatively higher awareness of advertising, but, potentially, also to a privacy-related fine line drawn between the sphere of "private" (and not to be commercialised) content and the "public" sphere of advertising.

 However, whereas in being contacted by email as well as in the customisation of content and advertising there still appears to be some form of "balance" between user awareness and user acceptance, overall acceptance levels are clearly decreasing when personal information (both linked and not linked to the user's name) is being shared with other parts of the website owner's company.
 Gathering in-depth information about users and making it available or selling it to others is largely seen as unacceptable, and commercial trade-offs in this respect also meet little acceptance by all CONSENT respondents.
-Here, Irish respondents show a level of awareness which is clearly below the total sample average, but a very high level of non-acceptance which is similar to the average CONSENT respondent (Ireland 73%, total sample 74%).
+Here, UK respondents show a below-average level of awareness (UK 41%, total sample 51%), and an average level of non-acceptance (UK 74%, total sample 74%).